Skip to main content

 What’s the future of ITIL?

-The future of ITIL includes deeper integration with AI, automation, and cloud-native practices.
+As of 2026, the future of ITIL includes deeper integration with AI, automation, and cloud-native practices, with updates expected through 2027.

 If This Didn’t Work